jeremiemartinez/jeremiemartinez.github.com/_drafts/2016-04-02-gocd-android.md

 comments: true
 ---

-As a Android developer, who do not know about Jenkins?
+As a Android developer, who does not know Jenkins?

-Jenkins is the number one integration server by far.
+Jenkins is the #1 integration server by far.
 I have been personally using it for 4 years now, i.e. since I started Android development professionally.
 But sometimes you have to kill your old habits and try something new!

 This article is about GoCD, another continuous integration server, with a different and interesting approach.
-It is not a wizard but rather a description and feedback about my experiments with its key features and Android environment.
+This is not a wizard but rather a description and feedback about my experiments with its key features with Android environment.

-If like me, you want to have options and Jenkins cannot be the only one, this article is for you.

 <!-- more -->

 ## Context

-Last month, I gave a talk about continuous delivery on Android and I concluded it with this slide:
+Last month, I gave a talk about continuous delivery on Android and this is my conclusion slide:

 ![slide screenshot]({{ site.baseurl }}public/images/slide_continuous_delivery.png)